originphp/website/source/docs/storage.md

 ---
 # Storage

-The Storage utility provides an easy way to access different types of storages from local disk,FTP, SFTP and Amazon S3 (coming soon).
+The Storage utility provides an easy way to access different types of storages from local disk, FTP, SFTP, ZIP and Amazon S3.
 Its a unified approach for working with different storages.

 The default configuration for Storage is the local storage engine,which stores data on the disc in the storage folder.
 You can configure different types of storages in the `config/storage.php` file.